STA 9890 - Course Syllabus

 Late Work Policy

 Students are given 4 Late Days that can be used at any time during the semester, without instructor pre-approval or permission, on any of the submitted elements of this course (competition final report, research reports).
 When late days are used, work is accepted without penalty; late work submitted beyond the four late days will not be accepted.
-Late Days are used on a “first come, first serve” basis, so if 2 Late Days are used on the first two research reports, any late submission on the final research report will not be accepted.
+Late Days are used on a “first come, first serve” basis, so if 2 Late Days are used on each of the first two research reports, any late submission on the final research report will not be accepted and will receive an zero.

 Individual exceptions will be made i) with prior written approval of instructor; or ii) ex post with written note from the Office of the Dean of Students.